tiepdotme/samwize.com/_posts/2012-10-30-common-git-usage.markdown

+## Change remote url

+With the list of remotes, you can change to a new URL (http or ssh).
+Eg. Change `origin` remote to a ssh url:

+  git remote set-url origin git@github.com:USERNAME/REPOS.git

 ## Update your repos ##

 It's a 2 step process.
 First you fetch the changes from a remote named `origin`